 When the IRS determines that you owe back taxes, there are several steps it must follow.
 It will send out five automated letters to notify you that taxes are due and give you multiple chances to pay before further action is taken.
 After the fifth letter is sent, if you do not make arrangements for payment, it will send you a Final Notice of Intent to Levy.
 Soon after that, you will receive Notice of your Right to a Hearing.
 Do not ignore these serious notifications; the IRS issued nearly 3 million of these notices to taxpayers, and it will follow through.

-Just as a collection agency can seize your assets to pay outstanding debts, the IRS can do so as well.
+Just as a collection agency can seize your assets to pay outstanding amounts owed, the IRS can do so as well.
 However, unlike a collection agency, it does not need a court order to do so.
 It can immediately take ownership of all assets you have: your bank accounts, the cash value of your life insurance policies, any real estate you own such as your private home or rental property, and your vehicles.
 It can even garnish your weekly paycheck, which means you will be unable to use that money to pay your other bills or pay for your regular living expenses.

 Once in place, it becomes even harder to stop an IRS tax levy.
 You can’t get to work if the IRS has taken your car.
 You may need to find another place to live.
 If you have rental property, you may lose your rental income.
 Avoiding a tax levy is in your best interest.